On the Bubble

 About this project

-On the Bubble is an ambitious student project where me and 12 developers are working on creating a Monkey ball-inspired game.
-To achieve this, we're building the game from scratch using a custom engine.
-This engine uses pathtracing for stunning visuals and custom physics for precise and responsive gameplay.
-Additionally, we're implementing a user-friendly level editor, allowing players to create and share their own levels seamlessly.
+On the Bubble is an ambitious student project where 12 developers and I worked on creating a Monkey Ball-inspired game.
+We built the game from scratch using a custom engine, which uses path tracing for stunning visuals and custom physics for precise and responsive gameplay.
+Additionally, we implemented a user-friendly level editor, allowing players to seamlessly create and share their own levels.

-Once our project reaches a playable state, we plan to release it on Steam as an Early Access title.
-During this phase, we'll actively gather feedback from our community to improve and refine the game.
+The game has been released on Steam as an Early Access title.
+During this phase, we actively gather feedback from our community to improve and refine the game.
 Our goal is to deliver a fun and polished experience for the full release.

 This is a student project made during my 3rd year at Breda University of Applied Sciences.